krosti/learn-nodejs/pages/node/hello-world.md

 ## Hello World

-Writing a NodeJS program is as simple as creating a new file with a `.js` extension.
+Writing a Node.js program is as simple as creating a new file with a `.js` extension.
 For example you could create a simple `hello_world.js` file with the following content:

 ```
 console.log('Hello World!');